-Let’s start this blog post with a confession: we really dislike flying.
+Before we launch into a guide on how to spend a day in Leeds, let’s start this blog post with a confession.
+We really dislike flying.
 I know, travel bloggers who hate flying – the irony.
 It’s like a doctor with a phobia of needles, or a teacher who dislikes children.
 It seems that we’ve chosen a job based around something that incites in us a deep, sweaty fear.
 Tackling the stress of the airport check in, long queues at security, not to mention the fear of turbulence, are all experiences that we’ve learned to endure, rather than love (with a double gin to help things along the way).

 It’s perhaps therefore no surprise that when offered the opportunity to travel via an alternative mode of transport, we jump at the chance.
 Surely there is nothing better than the sight of solid, comforting ground, when travelling?
 So, when Trainline got in contact about a clever campaign they were running, aimed at highlighting the many benefits of train travel (no baggage weight limits, queue free boarding, mobile tickets, the list goes on), we were excited to get involved.